sg09/eksdemo/docs/install-karpenter.md

 The `eksdemo` install of Karpenter is identical to the [Getting Started with eksctl](https://karpenter.sh/docs/getting-started/getting-started-with-eksctl/) instructions with the following small differences:
 * The Karpenter instructions create a cluster with `karpenter.sh/discovery: <cluster-name>` tags.
 This is not required and any `eksctl` or `eksdemo` created EKS cluster will work.
-* The SQS Queue and EventBridge rules to support native Spot Termination are in a separate CloudFormation stack.
+* The IRSA role, Node IAM Role, SQS Queue and EventBridge rules are in separate CloudFormation stacks.
+The IRSA role is created using `eksctl`.
 * The SQS Queue name is `karpenter-<cluster-name>` instead of `<cluster-name>`.
 * The four EventBridge rule names follow the pattern `karpenter-<cluster-name>-<rule-name>` instead of the automated CloudFormation generated name.
 * The Karpenter controller deployment defaults to 1 replica instead of 2.